On the fence deciding whether starting a blog is for you or not?

 2) What will a blog do for a company?

 A blog will help a company rank better on Google thereby helping it to direct organic users to the company website.
-Other things a blog can do for a company include:
+Another thing a blog will do for a company is help it get more leads.

-- create a content strategy that educates the readers about the company’s products
+- help create a content strategy that educates the readers about the company’s products

 3) Benefits of blogging for marketing and SEO